Roof Lantern Cost

 Adding Automatic Openers Cost

-If you have windows that can open as part of your roof lantern, then it can be worth investing in automatic openers.
-These allow you to open the windows without having to climb up or use a stick.
+If you have windows that can open as part of your roof lantern, it can be worth investing in automatic openers.
+These allow you to open the windows without climbing up or using a stick.

-The average cost to install automatic openers is £250 - £300 per window.
+The average cost to install automatic openers is £265 to £320 per window.

 Adding Trickle Vents Cost